JeremyRand/namecoin.org/_posts/2020-08-28-porting-namecoin-in-tor-browser-to-windows.md

 1. Pass the `-v` argument to Electrum-NMC, which enables verbose output.
 2. On Windows, use `python.exe` (which pops up a command prompt window with logs) instead of `pythonw.exe` (which doesn't spawn a command window).

-Oh, and I also had to tweak the linker flags for `ncprop279` to make it avoid launching a command prompt window on Windows as well.
+Oh, and I had to tweak the linker flags for `ncprop279` to make it avoid launching a command prompt window on Windows as well.

 ![A screenshot of Namecoin in Tor Browser on Windows.]({{ "/images/screenshots/tor/tor-browser-windows-2020-08-20.png" | relative_url }})